Code-Institute-Submissions/safetree/README.md

 The website will be organised into the three sections above within a single scroll-able page.

-A single page design works best, as the it will allow users the best opportunity to take in each section of content.
+A single page design works best, as it will allow users the best opportunity to take in each section of content.

-This is particularly beneficial for first time visitors as the information and visual sections both complement each other in terms of content.
+This is particularly beneficial for first-time visitors as the information and visual sections both complement each other in terms of content.

 The navigation links will allow users to jump to any particular section of the page, particularly for those who know of our service and simply want to make contact.

 #### Changes to Wireframes

 Following initial testing, I made two significant changes to the original wireframes:

 - In landscape/desktop mode I added an additional image to the hero section rather than having a blank section.
 This worked better with the navbar and was much more vibrant.
-- In tablet mode, I did not continue with having two cards next to eachother side by side.
-THis did not fit with the text content in the web page.
+- In tablet mode, I did not continue with having two cards next to each other side by side.
+This did not fit with the text content in the web page.
 Having larger cards fit the page better, and brought more focus to the photos incorporated in each about section card.

 ---